AriCamargos/FavoriteList/favorite_list/README.md

 # favorite_list

 A new Flutter project.
+A favorite list with heroines Marvel.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is my studing with Provider, packages and plugins in Flutter

 A few resources to get you started if this is your first Flutter project: